 Understanding the drawbacks and benefits of multitasking is important for workplace productivity and effective workload management, which can ultimately drive productive organizational change.
 Those looking to leverage psychology for organizational success should consider advanced education in applied psychology.

-With a distinguished faculty, USC’s online Master of Science in Applied Psychology Program (MAPP) provides an in-depth look at consumer and organizational psychology for management, recruitment and organizational change and development.
+With a distinguished faculty, USC’s online Master of Science in Applied Psychology degree Program (MAPP) provides an in-depth look at consumer and organizational psychology for management, recruitment and organizational change and development.
 Explore how USC MAPP can help you apply psychological principles and methods to improve organizations.

 The Importance of Team Culture in Hybrid Work Environments